interdependence/odin-landing-page/README.md

 # odin-landing-page
-Second project in The Odin Project: Foundations course
+Second project in The Odin Project: Foundations course.

+A simple landing page that is fully responsive.